SKIN SERIES | A Skincare Routine for Acne (2019 Update!)

 Drunk Elephant Glycolic Night Serum and Drunk Elephant A-Passioni Retinol Cream (alternate nights with these)

 I have found great success combining a gentle chemical exfoliant with a gentle retinol for this step.
 If you choose to use more potent products then either alternate nights or use your chemical exfoliant for 3 nights and then your retinol for 4 nights.
 For example, Wednesday through Saturday, I use the Allies of Skin Mandelic Night Serum followed by Allies of Skin Retinal + Peptides Overnight Mask and Sunday through Tuesday, I use the Allies of Skin Bright Future Sleeping Facial (a more potent acid exfoliator + retinal in one).
+If you prefer an entirely botanical option I recommend trying Kypris Moonlight Catalyst for this step.

 Hydrate (necessary only if you have dry skin or crave extra hydration)